trentm/node-bunyan/README.md

 "fatal") and constants are defined for the (Logger.TRACE ...
 Logger.DEBUG).
 The lowercase level names are aliases supported in the API.

+Here is the API for changing levels in an existing logger:

+    log.level() -> INFO   // gets current level (lowest level of all streams)

+    log.level(INFO)       // set all streams to level INFO log.level("info")     // set all streams to level INFO

+    log.levels() -> [DEBUG, INFO]   // get array of levels of all streams log.levels(0) -> DEBUG          // get level of stream at index 0
+    log.levels("foo")               // get level of stream with name "foo"

+    log.levels(0, INFO)             // set level of stream 0 to INFO log.levels(0, "info")           // can use "info" et al aliases log.levels("foo", WARN)         // set stream named "foo" to WARN

 # Log Record Fields